 - Remove the lid in the last half hour of cooking to allow the meat to brown slightly.

-- Serve hot, accompanied by basmati rice, or like me, with Jerusalem artichoke puree and sautéed chanterelles .
+- Serve hot, accompanied by basmati rice, or like me, with a purée of Jerusalem artichokes and sautéed chanterelles .

 Note

-The more marinated the lamb, the better it will be: so don't hesitate to prepare it the day before.
+The longer the leg of lamb marinates, the better it will be: so don't hesitate to prepare it the day before.